-JC Peters Ltd, through it's trading name: Email Blaster UK provides one of the most technically advanced and easy to use bulk email broadcast services available.
-In order for us to maintain our high levels of email delivery, speed and performance, we ask you to read and agree to the Terms of Service set out below.
+JC Peters Ltd, through its trading name: Email Blaster provides one of the most technically advanced and easy to use bulk email broadcast services available.
+For us to maintain our high levels of email delivery, speed and performance, we ask you to read and agree to the Terms of Service set out below.
 These terms are designed to protect the interests of all our customers and we believe that whilst they are not onerous or over proscriptive, they properly reflect best practice in email marketing.
-In particular, we are required to draw your attention to the anti-spamming legal requirements and internationally accepted protocols for email marketing, which are incorporated into these terms.

-JC Peters Ltd is registered in England and registered with the Information Commissioners Office (ICO registration number: ZA090776) and undertakes all its operations through Email Blaster UK under the laws and statutes of English and Welsh law.
-In particular, Email Blaster UK is fully compliant with the Data Protection Act 1998 in all regards and pertaining to the holding and processing of data held for and on behalf of its customers.
+JC Peters Ltd is registered with the Information Commissioners Office (ICO registration number: ZA090776) and undertakes all its operations through Email Blaster under the laws and statutes of English law.
+Email Blaster is fully compliant with the GDPR 2016/278 in all regards and pertaining to the holding and processing of data held for and on behalf of its customers.

-Unsolicited email, in extreme known as spam, is a blight that tarnishes the reputation of professional and legitimate service providers such as Email Blaster UK and reduces the effectiveness of properly managed and legitimate email campaigns.
-For this reason, Email Blaster UK is committed to the eradication of spam and supports all agencies in the fight against it.
-Our terms of service reflect our compliance with anti-spamming measures.
+Email Blaster is committed to the eradication of spam and supports all agencies in the fight against it.
+Our terms of service reflect our compliance with all anti-spamming measures.

-- Email Blaster UK (hereinafter the licensor) agrees to provide the services of it's Email Blaster UK software (hereinafter the software) to the licensee - you (hereinafter the licensee) for the purposes of allowing the licensee to send broadcast emails.
-We provide this service on the basis of undertakings you give us as set out herein by the issuing of a license to use the software (the License) and the permissions and protocols thereof.
+Email Blaster (hereinafter the licensor) agrees to provide the services of its Email Blaster software and hardware (hereinafter the Software and Hardware) to you (hereinafter the licensee) for the purposes of allowing the licensee to send broadcast emails.
+We provide this service on the basis of GDPR compliance undertakings you give us as set out in Articles 4,5 and 6 by the issuing of a license to use the software (the License) and the permissions and protocols thereof.

-- Any email transmitted by the licensee using the licensor's online email marketing software will fully comply with the terms of service as set out herein.
+Any email transmitted by the licensee using the licensor's online email marketing software and hardware is fully compliant with the terms of service as set out herein.

-- Any breach of these terms of service may result in action being taken by the licensor up to and including withdrawal of the services and products supplied and termination of the licensee's account at no notice and without compensation or refund.
+Any breach of these terms of service may result in action being taken by the licensor up to and including withdrawal of the services and products supplied and termination of the licensee's account at no notice and without compensation or refund.
+Such breach shall be determined entirely at the discretion of the Licensor.

-- The licensor has no legal or otherwise liability that may arise as a result of the content and/or the transmission of an email to a third party.
-The licensee accepts full responsibility for any legal action or claim for damages that may arise directly or indirectly as a result of the receipt of the email originating from the licensee using the software and will hold the licensor harmless as a result of such action or claim for damages.
+The licensor has no legal or otherwise liability that may arise as a result of the content and/or the transmission of an email to a third party by the licensee.
+The licensee accepts full responsibility for any legal action or claim for damages that may arise directly or indirectly as a result of the receipt of the email originating from the licensee using the software and hardware and will hold the licensor harmless as a result of such action or claim for damages.

 - To provide the services of the software for the transmission of emails to email lists uploaded by the licensee.